The Canon of Scripture.

-Internal evidence.
-The content of the writings had to agree with the revealed will of God.
-The Old Testament was a good source of comparison for this.
+- Agreement Test: The content of the writings had to align with the revealed will of God, with the Old Testament serving as a source of comparison.

 Other Resources